 Shara Fisler, Class of 2003

-Shara Fisler is the founder and executive director of Ocean Discovery Institute (ODI), a nonprofit organization that uses ocean science to empower young people from underserved urban communities to transform their lives, their community, and ultimately our world as scientific and environmental leaders.
-Through the past 15 years, Fisler’s leadership has enabled ODI to engage more than 65,000 young people in rigorous, ongoing science programming that enables curious youngsters to grow into aerospace engineers, environmental consultants, molecular biologists, and other professionals who make a difference.
-Fisler’s dedication to program integrity and business development have allowed the organization to grow into a nationally recognized model.
-She leads a full-time staff of 25 and manages a $2.3 million annual operating budget.
-Recognition of Fisler’s accomplishments include the 2016 CNN Hero Award; the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring; the California Society for Ecological Restoration President’s Award; the Union Bank/KPBS Local Hero Award; the Sunset Magazine Coastal Hero Award; and the Western Society of Naturalists’ Naturalist of the Year Award.
+Shara Fisler is founder and executive director of Ocean Discovery Institute (ODI), a nonprofit organization that uses ocean science to empower young people from underserved urban communities to transform their lives, their community, and our world as scientific and environmental leaders.
+Through the past 18 years, Fisler’s leadership has enabled ODI to engage more than 65,000 young people in rigorous, ongoing science programming that enables curious youngsters to grow into engineers, environmental consultants, molecular biologists, and other professionals who make a difference.
+Her dedication to program integrity and business development have allowed the organization to grow into a nationally recognized model.
+Fisler successfully completed a $17 million capital campaign to build a state-of-the-art, Platinum LEED science facility in City Heights, The Living Lab, scheduled to open September 16 of this year.
+Recognition of Fisler’s accomplishments include the 2016 CNN Hero Award; the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring; and the California Society for Ecological Restoration President’s Award.